 A merger is a unique transaction where two businesses are bought together with all or most shareholders remaining invested in the combined business.
 Mergers require similar values, a shared purpose, and aligned cultures.
 Mergers do come with risk if poorly handled.
-Our experts can save you wasted time and stress by helping you navigate some of the more challenging aspects of a merger.Book a meeting
+Our corporate finance advisors can save you wasted time and stress by applying our expertise to help you navigate some of the more challenging aspects of a merger.Book a meeting

 We can help you consider if a merger is right for you.
 We can help you through the complex set of considerations including cultural alignment and the significant changes that will come about in corporate governance, considering in particular the issues that come with shared control.